honeycombio/opentelemetry-collector-symbolicator/README.md

 - Total source map fetch failures
 - The size of the source map cache in bytes

-To see the full list of the custom telemetry collected, see [documentation.md](./symbolicatorprocessor/documentation.md) in the `symbolicatorprocessor` package.
+To see the full list of the custom telemetry collected, see [documentation.md](./sourcemapprocessor/documentation.md) in the `sourcemapprocessor` package.

 To actually send your internal telemetry to a backend, make sure to enable the `metrics` service in your **collector's** yaml config file.
 Here is an example of a collector config sending metrics to a Honeycomb endpoint: